sudarshan2401/tp/docs/UserGuide.md

   E.g., you enter the command `help 123`, it will be interpreted as `help`.

-* If you are using a **PDF version** of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
+* If you are using a **PDF version** of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line breaks may be omitted when copied over to the application.

 #### Command parameters